preciofishbone/OmniaDocs/quality-management/end-user/process-directory/index.rst

 + **Show filter**: Set if users should be able to filter the list.
 + **Open process with new tab**: Set what will happen when a user clicks a process link in the list - open in new tab or new page.
 + **Sort Property**: This field needs to contain a sort property, see example in the above image.
++ **Ascending**: Keep this selected for ascending sorting.
+Deselect for descending sorting.

 The Columns tab
 ------------------